-- What is alternative credit data for credit scoring?
+- What is alternative data for credit scoring?

-- How alternative credit data can increase accuracy in credit scoring evaluation
+- How this approach can increase scoring accuracy

 What is alternative credit data?

-Alternative credit data is information obtained from non-traditional data sources that helps to evaluate a consumer’s creditworthiness.
-While “traditional data” refers to an individual’s credit report, alternative data for credit scoring covers non-credit information about insurance payments, utility payments, rental payments, public records, and property records.
-These data points can help lenders get a sense of an individual’s financial reliability.
-Even the consumer’s employment history can assist in credit scoring by substantiating the stability of a person’s financial situation.
+Alternative credit data is information obtained from non-traditional sources that can help assess a consumer’s creditworthiness.
+Whereas traditional data refers to a person’s credit report, alternative data for credit scoring includes information about utility payments, insurance payments, rental payments, public records, and property records.
+These points can help lenders get a sense of an individual’s financial reliability.
+What’s more, employment history can assist by demonstrating the stability of someone’s financial situation.

-Alternative data sources (such as property, tax, deed records, checking and debit account management, payday lending information, address stability and club subscriptions) have proven to accurately score more than 90% of applicants who otherwise would be returned as no-hit or thin-file by traditional models.
+Alternative data sources (such as property, tax, deed records, debit account management, address stability, payday lending information, and club subscriptions) have proven to accurately score more than 90% of applicants who otherwise would be returned as no-hit or thin-file by traditional models.

 Sources of alternative credit data

-Alternative data for credit scoring comes from various sources; digital footprints, full-file public records, and banking accounts are some examples.
-Sources and types of alternative credit data used in the evaluation depend upon the company that collects the information.
+Alternative data for credit scoring comes from various sources, including digital footprints, full-file public records, and banking accounts.
+The range and types of alternative data for credit scoring differ depending on the information-collecting entity.

-According to research by Oliver Wyman, a good alternative credit data source should have the following characteristics:
+According to research by Oliver Wymana good information source should have the following characteristics:

-- Accuracy and timeliness.
-Alternative credit data must be accurate and current or frequently updated.
+Accuracy and timeliness.
+Information must be accurate and regularly updated.

-- Predictive power.
-The information from the source should be relevant to the behavior being predicted.
+Predictive power.
+Information should be relevant to the behavior being predicted.

-- Regulatory compliance.
-Alternative credit data sources must comply with existing financial regulations.
+Regulatory compliance.
+Information sources must comply with existing financial rules.

-How can alternative credit data increase accuracy in credit scoring evaluation?
+How alternative credit data works for credit scoring

-Collecting alternative credit data is not enough.
-The data then needs to be processed.
-Scanning through a person’s transaction history is cumbersome.
-Modern lending companies use AI technologies to quickly gain insight from numerous datasets.
-An AI model can rapidly analyze copious amounts of alternative credit data, significantly reducing the processing time.
-More importantly, machine learning algorithms can identify patterns in unstructured data — patterns that will help evaluate a loan applicant’s consumer behavior and predict ability to repay the loan.
+Modern lending companies use AI technologies and machine learning solutions to quickly gain insights from numerous datasets.
+An AI model can rapidly analyze copious amounts of information, lowering the processing time.
+Plus, machine learning algorithms and AI in wealth management solutions can identify patterns in unstructured information that help evaluate a loan applicant’s consumer behavior and predict loan repayment.

-According to FICO’s research, alternative credit data captures less value than traditional data, and traditional characteristics, alone, present more insights into a consumer’s creditworthiness.
-However, using alternative credit data in credit risk modeling is the only way to help the credit-invisible consumer qualify for a loan.
-Combining the use of both traditional and alternative credit data sources will result in a more accurate model.
+According to FICO research, alternative credit data captures less value than traditional credit data, and traditional data alone present more insights into a person’s creditworthiness.
+However, enhancing credit scoring with alternative data in risk modeling is the only method of letting the credit-invisible consumer qualify for a loan.
+Combining both traditional and alternative details will help build a more accurate model.

 How combining traditional and alternative characteristics affects performance:

-A more accurate alternative credit score affects all types of consumers.
-It helps separate lendable clients from risky ones — even for the full-file population — making it much easier to reduce lending risk with alternative credit data.
+A high level of accuracy for alternative scoring affects all types of consumers.
+It helps separate lendable clients from risky ones — even for the full-file population — making it much easier to minimize lending risk.

-Depiction of lendable population with the addition of alternative data:
+Depiction of lendable population with the addition of alternative information: